 Generating brand awareness for your business isn’t just about getting the word out.
 It needs to be a well-crafted marketing campaign that allows you to set yourself up for long-term success and beat most of your competitors.

 Our video production company Vidico has created brand-awareness videos for top companies across the globe.
 We have a team of dedicated marketers and videographers.
 We take the time to understand your brand and target audience.
-Then we develop unique concepts that set you apart from competing businesses and engage the audience.
+Then, if you’re looking to rebrand, we develop unique concepts that set you apart from competing businesses and engage the audience.

 We have over five years of experience.
 We have created videos for companies such as Amazon, Airwalex, Uber Eats, Spotify, Lyft, and many more.
 Our team can help your business take your brand awareness success to new heights and set you up for long-term success.